tannaurus/nsm-nitro-enclave-utils/nsm-nitro-enclave-utils-keygen/README.md

 Options:
       --dir <DIR>                   Directory containing the certificates to check.
   -f, --format <FORMAT>             Format of the certificates [default: pem]
-      --expires-after <YYYY-MM-DD>  Fail if any certificate expires before this date.
+      --valid-at <YYYY-MM-DD>  Fail if any certificate is not valid at this date.
 ```

 **Inspect expiry:**